-- Level 2 Pass, Merit, Distinction or Distinction\ (grades 4 to 9) - Level 1 Pass, Merit, Distinction (grades 1-3)
+- Level 2 Pass, Merit, Distinction or Distinction (grades 4 to 9) - Level 1 Pass, Merit, Distinction (grades 1-3)

-This course is very DIFFERENT FROM KS3 PE and not all of the lessons are practical, many lessons are taught in a classroom, where coursework tasks will need to be completed on the content taught.
+This course is different from KS3 PE and not all of the lessons are practical, 75% of lessons are taught in a classroom, where coursework tasks will need to be completed on the content taught.

 You will learn and develop the following skills; independent and collaborative learning, problem solving, research, self-assessment and interpersonal skills.
+Leadership skills to teach your own PE lesson to younger students as part of an assessment.